yzanhua/TwitterCovidAnalysis/README.md

 ~~Contents inside `tweet-keys` folder will not be synced to git repo.
 (so do not worry about privacy)~~
 Currently the `tweet-keys` folder is synced so that both teammates can work on the project.
+Now you can use my keys and tokens directly instead of creating your own.

 After saving the keys and tokens, your directories should look like: